-I spent much of my early childhood in the Shenandoah Valley, Virginia, and later moved to Dhahran, Saudi Arabia.
+I spent much of my early childhood in the Shenandoah Valley, Virginia, but as a teenager lived with my family in Dhahran, Saudi Arabia.
 I attended James Madison University (BS Political Science), Florida State University (MA International Affairs) and Virginia Tech (PhD in Sociology).
-I am currently a Professor of Sociology at James Madison University where I study social movements and violence directed toward civilians during civil war.
-I have also written about the sociology of “lifestyle sport.”
+I currently live in the Shenandoah Valley with my wife Christine and our son and daughter.

 This site also includes some of my past (and ongoing) work related to institutional parochialism, institutional racism, social movements, violence directed towards civilians in civil war, social movements in Iran, and the sociology of sport.